-One of the most important aspects of learning to play violin is understanding the scale.
-As a beginner violinist, learning scales will give you a foundation as you launch into your craft and begin to explore exercises and pieces of music.
-With a little bit of practice, and these tips and videos from Austin, TX violin teacher Naomi Cherie S., you can learn to play violin scales…
+One of the most important aspects when learning how to play the violin is understanding the scale.
+With violin for beginners, learning scales will give you a foundation as you launch into your craft and begin to explore exercises and pieces of music.
+With a little bit of practice, and these tips and videos from Austin, TX violin teacher Naomi Cherie S., you can learn how to play the violin scales…

 Violin Scales for Beginners